carlosquental/carlosquental.github.io/_posts/2023-09-14-what-is-a-til-blog-and-why-write-one.markdown

 date:   2023-09-14 21:00:32 +0100
 categories: TIL
 ---
-TIL stands for Today I Learned, and a TIL Blog is where you can make share new or interesting stuff that you have learned recently.
+TIL stands for Today I Learned, and a TIL Blog is where you can share new or interesting stuff that you have learned recently.

 The main reasons why I have started one and you might want to start one too are: